Finance: Nvidia could get caught in a cryptocurrency ‘downdraft’ (NVDA)

 Others on Wall Street aren’t as optimistic as RBC.

-"We think that there is a growing risk that Nvidia could be impacted by a downdraft in cryptocurrency-related demand at some point in the future," Wells Fargo analyst David Wong said Monday.
-He has an extremely bearish price target of $100 for Nvidia — less than half where shares were trading Monday.
+"We think that there is a growing risk that Nvidia could be impacted by a downdraft in cryptocurrency-related demand at some point in the future," Wells Fargo analyst David Wong said this week.
+He has an extremely bearish price target of $100 for Nvidia — less than half where shares were trading Tuesday.

 Nvidia has gained 13% since January 1.
 Analysts polled by Bloomberg say on average the stock could rise another 10% above current prices.